 Who can join The Amalgamation?

-The Amalgamation is currently accepting applications from firms who meet all of the following to join our ecosystem:
+The Amalgamation is currently accepting applications from professional services firms who meet any of the following to join our ecosystem:

-- Woman-, Minority-, Veteran-owned or eligible for DBE certification
+- Woman-, Minority-, Veteran-, or LGBTQ+-owned or eligible for DBE certification